miljodirektoratet/cafean/README.md

     - value
     - unit

+- ./results/footprint_sources_totals.tsv : Total source of imports (all sectors aggregated, including household emissions for Norway)

+    - year
+    - emission
+    - region (region where the emissions occur/imported from)
+    - value
+    - unit

 - ./results/excel_report_format : Wide table format for excel import of the data underlying the figures of the report.

 Besides these data files, the *aggregator* script also creates aggregated versions